AlexOktay/ERPT-Switzerland/README.md

 # OKTAY 2021a replication code
-Replication code for the paper "Which goods are most impacted by a currency appreciation?
-Evidence from the Swiss franc unpegging"
+Replication code for the paper "Monetary policy and consumer prices: evidence from the Swiss franc unpegging"